 What happens to my direct debits when I switch current accounts?

-Any payments in and out of your old account will automatically be switched thanks to the Current Account Switch Service, and your new bank will contact the person sending the payment or the person due to receive the payment to let them know your new account details.
+Any payments in and out of your old account are automatically switched thanks to the Current Account Switch Service, and your new bank will contact the person sending the payment or the person due to receive the payment to let them know your new account details.
 They’ll also contact you if there are any problems.

 If you created any regular payments using your old account’s debit card then you might need to manually change them.